tazlambert/weblogic-modernization/tutorials/create.domain.artifact.md

 ### Prerequisites ###

 - Access to the existing WebLogic Domain OS
+- Access to the WebLogic Domain itself

 ### Create WebLogic Domain Artifact ###

+For the purpose of this labs please create WebLogic Domain with name wls-k8s-domain and deploy opsdemo.war from [this repository](https://github.com/tazlambert/weblogic-modernization/blob/master/opdemo.war)

 Login the to WebLogic Domain OS using appropriate user and locate the domain directory